vpakhuchyi/censor/docs/index.md

 | EnableJSONEscaping   | enable-json-escaping   | true          | If true, the JSON escaping will be enabled.                                                                                                                  |
 | ExcludePatterns      | exclude-patterns       | []            | A list of regular expressions that will be compared against all the string values. <br/>If a value matches any of the patterns, that section will be masked.
 Up to 50 patterns are allowed. |

+Enabling `UseJSONTagName` mirrors Go's `encoding/json`: only the portion before the first comma is used for the field name, `json:"-"` keeps the field hidden, and tags without an explicit name fall back to the original identifier.

 ### Using the `censor.Config` struct